Party stand on DCC list clarified, not going back on it: Kerala PCC president | Politics

 The selection of 14 presidents of the District Congress Committee (DCC) in Kerala has created a rift in the party with several senior party leaders, like Oommen Chandy and Ramesh Chennithala, coming out openly against the manner in which the selection was carried out.

-Speaking to the media here, Sudhakaran said the party cannot move forward if it keeps discussing only this issue daily and therefore, for the good of the party it has been decided to ''close the chapter''.
+Speaking to the media in Thiruvananthapuram, Sudhakaran said the party cannot move forward if it keeps discussing only this issue daily and therefore, for the good of the party it has been decided to ''close the chapter''.

-Earlier in the day, senior Congress leader Oommen Chandy told the media here that discussions with Sudhakaran and Leader of Opposition in the State Assembly V D Satheesan with regard to the selection of DCC chiefs was incomplete.
+Earlier in the day, senior Congress leader Oommen Chandy told the media that discussions with Sudhakaran and Leader of Opposition in the State Assembly V D Satheesan with regard to the selection of DCC chiefs were incomplete.

 Only one round of discussions were held as against Sudhakaran's claim that two rounds of talks were held, Chandy said.